Minnesota National Guard modernizes cyber capability to protect state

 |0

-This work, Minnesota National Guard modernizes cyber capability to protect state [Image 3 of 3], by SFC Sirrina E. Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minnesota National Guard modernizes cyber capability to protect state, by SFC Sirrina E. Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.